 On match days all players must turn up, regardless of the weather.

 In the event of a full ladies team being unable to field a full team of eight players, one lady from of that team shall be given the opportunity of playing twice in the match, both scores counting towards the match total, but only the first game played will count towards the player’s personal average.

-The draw to take place in the normal way, after which the captain of the incomplete team would offer the opposing captain the eight cards, face down, to select a player randomly, giving her the opportunity of playing again.
-If the player selected was unable or unwilling to play twice then the team would forfeit 21 points in the usual way.
+The draw to take place in the normal way, after which the captain of the incomplete team to offer the opposing captain the seven remaining cards, face down, to select a player randomly, giving her the opportunity of playing again.
+If the player selected is unable or unwilling to play twice then the team will forfeit 21 points in the usual way.

 When a team is short, a player may only play twice during a season on three occasions.

 A ruling agreed at an AGM must remain in existence for a period of TWO YEARS.